IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 NOTE:

 The appliance must be installed and connected in accordance with current regulations.
 After unpacking the appliance, ensure there is no visible damage.
-If it has been damaged during transit, DO NOT USE, contact where you buy immediately.
+If it has been damaged during transit, DO NOT USE; contact the place of purchase immediately.

 Selection of installation equipment